Have you ever conducted a brand audit for your business?

 Furthermore, if you’ve decided to hire employees to fill in the gaps in your customer services, let your audience know.
 For example, go into social media and announce that you’ve hired people to handle customer support for foreign languages.

-Tip: To make sure your audience knows you’re working towards improvement create social media polls and mini-surveys they can answer.
+Tip: To ensure your audience knows you’re working towards improvement create social media polls and mini-surveys they can answer.